 - Make the event engaging and worthwhile for the attendees and speakers

-But with all these activities, you are bound to face challenges related to marketing, security, and engagement.
+But with all these activities, you are bound to face challenges.
+They are mostly related to marketing, security, and engagement.
 For example:

 - You cannot calculate the impact of your print media promotions

-- Registration process for interested guests is tedious via print media (go to website, find registration button, and register)
+- The registration process is tedious via print media.
+This means guests have to a website, find the registration button, and register

 - Event ticket counterfeiting results in security issues and monetary loss

 - Validating tickets at a large event can result in lapses